aerogear/modern-appdev-workshop/README.md

 5. Click 'Add User'
 6. Fill out the username as `developer` and toggle the `Email Verified` option to true.
 7. Once the user is created, find the `Credentials` tab and set the user's password and toggle `Temporary` to `Off`.
-8. Go back to your application and log in using your new user.
+8. Go back to the react application and log in using the new user.

 At this point you should see the main screen of the application again.
-You can also check in Chrome Dev Tools (or the dev tools equivalent in other browsers) that the Keycloak Authorization header is included in the GraphQL requests being sent to the server.
+You can also check in Chrome Dev Tools (or the dev tools equivalent in other browsers) that the `Authorization` header is included in the GraphQL requests being sent to the server.
 This can be used by the server to authenticate the requests when the keycloak integration is set up on the server side.

 ![Requests in Dev Tools with Keycloak Auth](./doc/img/dev-tools-keycloak-auth.png)

-#### How it works
+### How it works

 The Application discovered the Keycloak specific config at startup and used it to enable the keycloak integration.
 This was done using a combination of the `@aerogear/auth` and `react-keycloak` modules.